 Even engineered foods (shakes, bars, and sports drinks) contain little nutritional value for the calories that go with them.
 There is nothing that beats nature's own packaging—fruit, vegetables, lean proteins, healthy fats, and so on.

 Try consuming over 50% of your calories from fresh fruit and vegetables.
 Your calories automatically go down, while your intake of fiber, vitamins, minerals, and other nutrients goes up.

 The idea is to consume foods as close to their natural state as possible.
 This means you'll do most of your shopping on the outer edge, or perimeter, of the grocery store, where the meats, eggs, and fresh produce exists, rather than in the middle, where everything comes in boxes, bags, and cans.

 Want Some Nutrition-Packed Snacks?

-raw cashews.
+Try dates or figs with raw cashews.
 Roasting nuts may damage some of the healthy fats.
 You'll notice that roasted or cooked nuts are addictive, while raw nuts are not.

 Can't Take The Blandness?

 Buy roasted, lightly salted and raw nuts, then mix the two together for a compromise.

 Afraid Of The Fats?

 Don't be.
 These come loaded with fiber, protein, and carbohydrates, along with a healthy dose of fatty acids.
 My personal favorite is celery sticks with all-natural peanut butter.